Categories | Class Description | Competition Attire | Judging Criteria

 Judges are not looking for the level of muscle mass or extreme leanness that are necessary for success in bodybuilding.

-BODYBUILDING MEN & WOMEN (Unless designated)
+BODYBUILDING MEN & WOMEN DIVISION DEFINITIONS

-Bodybuilding Overview
+BODYBUILDING Overview

 Men and women in the Bodybuilding Divisions will be judged through a series of poses that will allow the judges to evaluate not only individual body parts but also "the most balanced physique throughout.”